-In the OpenVPN connection, the home network can act as a server, and the remote device can access the server through the router which acts as an OpenVPN Server gateway.
-To use the VPN feature, you should enable OpenVPN Server on your router, and install and run VPN client software on the remote device.
+To use the VPN feature, you need to enable OpenVPN Server on your router, and install and run VPN client software on remote devices.
 Please follow the steps below to set up an OpenVPN connection.

 Step 1.
 Set up OpenVPN Server on Your Router